 From 2018 this blog is being managed by the Hocken Collections and includes contributions from University of Otago history students.

 Check out the bibliography page for a list of published books and articles relating to the history of the university, and the memoirs & biographies page for a list of publications about university people.
-Can you help identify any of the images in the posts under the ‘mystery photographs’ category?

 The views and opinions expressed in this blog are those of the authors and do not necessarily represent the views of the University of Otago.

 About the blog header